Nothing but Legionair Sailplanes 2026 , with a sprinkle on the Shuttle

 fleck l140 2 2016

-Left and right gelcoated pod halves as well as canopy nice enough , in my view that they don’t even need paint, of course the seams when joined would need to be cleaned and dealt with.
+Left and right gelcoated pod halves as well as canopy , really nice, in my view that they don’t even need paint, of course the seams when joined would need to be cleaned and dealt with.

 fleck l140 1 2016